Elders/VSE-FormatDocumentOnSave/README.md

 This is the Visual Studio command which will be invoked when a document is saved.
 For multiple values you could use `space` separated list.
 ##### Default
 `Edit.FormatDocument`
+##### CodeCleanup
+Many people were asking how to execute a CodeCleanup on save.
+It is possible to replace the default command with `Analyze.RunDefaultCodeCleanupOnSolution` which executes all the commands configured in the default profile.

+note: In rare occasions VisualStudio2019 enters in a infinite loop.
+A restart or extension reinstall helps.
+If you know how to reproduce this bug please log an issue.

 ### Allowed extensions
 Specifies all file extensions where the `command` is allowed to be executed.
 For multiple values you could use `space` separated list.